BroadbandForum/cwmp-xml-tools/ReportGui/README.txt

 	new ReportGui version 2.0:
 	- Changed functions:
 	  * ReportGui now runs with user rights under Windows 7, Ini file was moved into %USER/appdata directory
-	  * Deprecarted 'noautomodel' option replaced with new option 'automodel'
+	  * Deprecated 'noautomodel' option replaced with new option 'automodel'
 	  * 'ShowDiffs' option added to expert mode and as option to standard html reports
 	  * Report.exe output separated for errors and statistics
 	  * New setting to show or hide statistic display